 Select a process or an app, then click the X sign to close it.

 Cached files tend to build up in your browser, in your system, and your applications.
-This can eat up RAM.
+This can eat up RAM, which will also trigger the "Your system has run out of application memory" error.
 You can clear your cache by:

 Open your Finder.
 From the Go menu, select Go to Folder.